openreplay/documentation/content/troubleshooting/session-recordings.md

 ## Replays are missing

 If you're not self-hosting OpenReplay but rather using our hosted solution, chances are that some sessions are not be recorded as requests to our servers may be blocked.
 That is usually caused by adblockers, VPN or browser extensions.
-Check [proxying](/troubleshooting/proxying) to overcome this.